Recipe: Snickers-Inspired Bar Cookies

 For the topping:

 1 cup milk chocolate chips

-Maldon salt or other flaky sea salt (optional)
+Maldon or other flaky sea salt (optional)

-While the cookie layer bakes, make the caramel layer: Melt the butter over medium heat in a high-sided saucepan at least 2 quarts in capacity.
+Make the caramel layer: Melt the butter over medium heat in a high-sided saucepan at least 2 quarts in capacity.
 Add the corn syrup, brown sugar, granulated sugar, and cream.
 Cook, stirring frequently, until the sugar dissolves completely and the liquid comes to a boil.

 Stir the peanuts into the caramel, then carefully pour over the cookie layer.
 Let sit for 30 minutes to allow the caramel to firm up a bit.

 Assemble the bars: Melt the chocolate chips in a small (1-quart) saucepan or skillet over low heat.